NCAS-CMS/cfdm/docs/source/tutorial.rst

    ''

-A construct with an underlying gathered array is created by initializing a `Data` instance with a gathered array that is stored in the special `GatheredArray` array object.
+A construct with an underlying gathered array is created by initialising a `Data` instance with a gathered array that is stored in the special `GatheredArray` array object.
 The following code creates a simple field construct with an underlying gathered array: